suhasmaddali/Quora-Question-Pairs-Similarity/README.md

 ## Outcomes

 * After converting a given text to a list of vectors and performing feature engineering, the machine learning models used were __Support Vector Machines__, __Logistic Regression__, __Gradient Boosted Decision Trees__ and __Random Forests__.
-* After training with these models, machine learning predictions were generated with the accuracy about __95 percent__ on the cross-validation data.
+* After training with these models, machine learning predictions were generated with an accuracy of about __95 percent__ on the cross-validation data.
 * With the best model, therefore, it is possible to deploy it in real-time in classifying the text as a duplicate or non-duplicate.

 ## Future Scope

-* More data from various sources could be added that helps the algorithm predict well on the test data (unseen data).
+* More data from various sources could be added that help the algorithm predict well on the test data (unseen data).
 * Algorithms such as __BERT__ and __ROBERTA__ can be added to improve the predictive performance of the models.
 * Deep learning models with __various architectures__ should be used to improve the overall performance.
 * An __API__ could be created for users to make use of the best models in their application in classifying questions.